Pearlized Paint Is the Secret to These Jewel-Like Easter Eggs—Here's How to Make Them

 Make your own gorgeous Easter egg display with a few coats of pearlized paint.
-Plus, get more Easter decorating ideas.

-Place the three colors of paint on a foam plate; you won't need more than a quarter-size drop of paint colors for each egg.
+Place the three colors of paint on a plate; you won't need more than a quarter-size drop of paint colors for each egg.
 Soak your soft sponge in water and squeeze out the excess; dip the sponge in one color of paint and begin sponging the paint on one end of the egg.
 Rinse out the sponge after each color, and repeat the process to apply the other colors.
 Sponge and blend colors together until the desired look is achieved.
 Let the eggs dry on a clean plate or tray.
-When they've dried completely, add them to a festive Easter display!
+When they've dried completely, add them to a festive Easter centerpiece!